-Habitual behaviours, Work setup, Hobbies, Interests etc. Keeping a diary of when symptoms are worse and related activities can help narrow down variables to control.
+Habitual behaviours, Work setup (see working from home ergonomic computer setup guide), Hobbies, Interests etc. Keeping a diary of when symptoms are worse and related activities can help narrow down variables to control.
 Diaries do not necessarily have to take a written form, and most mobile phones can record verbal notes.
 The "detective" work that a diary produces can be invaluable in identifying seemingly trivial and possible irritant factors.

 One can then list the identified possible irritant factors/variables in order of most probable to least.